-This Privacy Notice (“Notice”) describes how Arc Pensions Law LLP and its sister company Pension Legacy Trustees Limited, collect and use your Personal Data in accordance with the EU General Data Protection Regulation (“GDPR”).
+This Privacy Notice (“Notice”) describes how Arc Pensions Law LLP and its sister company Pension Legacy Trustees Limited, collect and use your Personal Data in accordance with the data privacy laws of the United Kingdom including their implementation of the EU General Data Protection Regulations (“GDPR”).

 This Notice tells you what Personal Data we collect, why we need it, how we use it and what protections are in place to keep it secure.